-Our walk started well with the picturesque Soesokkak Estuary coming to view minutes later.
+Our walk started well, with the picturesque Soesokkak Estuary coming to view minutes later.
 I think we spend a little too much time there watching people enjoy kayaking and riding the island’s wooden boat: the tewoo.
-With such a scenic view, turquoise water, it’s to be expected right?
+With such a scenic view and turquoise water, it’s to be expected, right?

-There are cafés along the way to stop for refreshments, we stopped there for a well-deserved fish ice cream and coffee.
+There are cafés along the way to stop for refreshments, we stopped there for a well-deserved fish-shaped ice cream and coffee.

 The views and highlights

 Regardless of the route you choose, you are guaranteed to see stunning coastlines, beaches, ports, waterfalls, volcanoes, stone-fenced villages, farmland and more.
 Walking the Jeju Olle Trail is allowing yourself to enjoy the island’s landscapes and appreciate the serenity of it away from tourist spots.
 The trails have been carefully designed to show a different side of the stunning island.
 So it’s worth trying if you want to discover Jeju-do differently.

 Best time to hike the Jeju Olle Trails

 The climate in Jeju Island is humid, with mild winters, hot, muggy and rainy summers.
 Even though winter is less cold than in mainland Korea, the wind can increase the feeling of cold.
 I wouldn’t recommend doing the trail during winter because of the icy wind.